Mia

 techniques.
 Additionally, as

-a ‘content member’ of the Brussels based organisation Constant, she facilitates open ended, collaborative, artistic
+a ‘content member’ of the Brussels based organisation Constant, she does artistic research that looks critically at technologies through the lens of art and feminisms.

 [read more]